Urodec777/Fabrica-resheniy-test-task/readme.txt

 					python3 manage.py runserver

 					USE AFTER 'cd message_sender' COMMAND.

+Also, make sure you have watched urls.py in message_sender directory.
+It's compulsory for navigate in API.

 As for additional tasks, I've done only 6 and 9 tips.
 6 it's default django bonus.